wixtoolset/wix/src/internal/README.md

-# WixBuildTools
+# Internal

-Internal shared props/targets/tools used to build the WiX Toolset
+Internal tooling used to build the WiX Toolset.